-*Prospective Alliance members free; Alliance members $10 plus $5 for lunch.
+*Prospective Alliance members free; Alliance members $18 for lunch and program.

 Asian Art at the David Owsley